-- 1. The APCM must be held no later than 30 April (CRR6(1)). - a.
-It is convened by the minister (i.e. Incumbent, Priest in Charge, or relevant Team Vicar) (CRR7(1)); if there is a vacancy and no PinC or TV, then by the vice chair of the PCC or the Secretary or a person appointed by the PCC (CRR7(3)). - b.
-The date is either set by the last APCM or by the PCC or by the minister (CRR7(2)). - c.
-The place for the meeting is to be within the parish unless PCC decide otherwise (CRR7(4)). - d.
-Notice of the meeting, in the prescribed form (Appendix 1 part 4) is to be 'affixed on or near the principal door of every church in the parish and every building licensed for public worship' for a period including the last two Sundays before the meeting (CRR7(1)). - 2.
-Only the lay persons on the parish electoral roll are entitled to attend and take part (CRR6(2)).
-No-one else may attend. - a.
-The Roll is kept by the PCC which appoints an electoral roll officer (CRR1(7)) who must keep it constantly up to date (eg as to death, leaving the parish, ceasing to be habitual worshipper (CRR1(9)); the next new Roll is due in 2019 (CRR2(4)). - b.
+- 1. The APCM must be held no later than 31st May (CRRM1(1)). - a.
+It is convened by the minister (i.e. Incumbent, Priest in Charge, or relevant Team Vicar) (CRRM2(1)); if there is a vacancy and no PinC or TV, then by the vice chair of the PCC or the Secretary or a person appointed by the PCC (CRRM2(4)). - b.
+The place for the meeting is to be within the parish unless PCC decide otherwise (CRRM2(3)). - c.
+Notice of the meeting, in the prescribed form (Form M1) is to be displayed 'a) in the case of the parish church or, where there is more than one church in the parish, each of those churches, on or near the principal door, and b) in the case of each building in the parish licensed for public worship, in a location readily visible to members of the congregation' for a period including the last two Sundays before the meeting (CRRM2(1-2)). - 2.
+Only the lay persons on the parish electoral roll are entitled to attend and take part (CRRM1(2a)). . - a.
+The Roll is kept by the PCC or an electoral roll officer under the direction of the PCC (CRR1(8)) who must keep it constantly up to date (eg as to death, leaving the parish, ceasing to be habitual worshipper (CRR4(1-10)); the next new Roll is due in 2025 (CRR6(2a)). - b.
 The Qualification to be on the Roll is to be over 16 (or will be 16 by the time of the APCM) baptised, and a member of CofE or of a Church in Communion with it, and either resident in the parish or a habitual worshipper during last 6 months prior to enrolment; or a member of another church subscribing to the Holy Trinity who is prepared to be a member of the CofE as well. - c.
-The question of what amounts to habitual worship is a question to be determined by the electoral roll officer; but there is a right of appeal (CRR43). - d.
+The question of what amounts to habitual worship is a question to be determined by the electoral roll officer; but there is a right of appeal (CRR57). - d.
 An extra parochial place is deemed to be part of an abutting parish for the purpose of the Roll. - e.
 Residence is a question of fact; one may have more than one residence (eg students, or persons working away from home with a flat rather than a hotel or B&B room). - f.
-A person can be on more than one roll, but must decide in which parish s/he will stand for election.

-3. The following clerks in Holy Orders may attend the APCM (CRR6(3)) - those who are:

-- a. beneficed in the parish or licensed to the parish or to another parish in the benefice; - b. resident in the parish but not beneficed or licensed elsewhere; - c. or if not beneficed or licensed elsewhere, those currently declared by the PCC to be habitually worshipping in the parish; - d. co-opted members of the PCC; - e. note there are special rules for teams groups and pluralities (CRR6(4) and (5)).
+A person can be on more than one roll, but must decide in which parish s/he will stand for election. - 3.
+The following clerks in Holy Orders may attend the APCM (CRRM1(3)) those who are: - a. beneficed in the parish or licensed to the parish or to another parish in the benefice; - b. resident in the parish but not beneficed or licensed elsewhere; - c. or if not beneficed or licensed elsewhere, those currently declared by the PCC to be habitually worshipping in the parish; - d. co-opted members of the PCC; - e. note there are special rules for teams groups and pluralities (CRRM1(2c-e)..

-4. The Chair of the APCM is the minister of the parish (CRR8(1)) or
+4. The Chair of the APCM is the minister of the parish (CRRM4(1)) or

 - a.
 If absent the vice chair of the PCC or a person chosen by the APCM. - b.
-Note if the chair would be the Team Vicar but s/he is not present and neither is the vice chair of the PCC, then the Team Rector may preside (CRR8(2)). - c.
+Note if the chair would be the Team Vicar but s/he is not present and neither is the vice chair of the PCC, then the Team Rector may preside (CRRM4(2)). - c.
 The Chair has a casting vote in the APCM, except in elections.